skat/deling-api-docs/deling-api.md

 # Authentication

 Authenticate your platform by including your secret key in API requests.
-To get a key, please contact us at `deleokonomi@skat.dk`.
+To get a key, please contact us at `deleokonomi@skat.dk` or the SLACK channel.
 Do not share your secret API key in publicly accessible areas such as GitHub, client-side code and so forth.

 Authentication to the API is performed via a Bearer token, and must  be included in the `Authorization` header.
-Use  `-H "Authorization: Bearer you_access_token"`.
+Use  `-H "Authorization: Bearer your_access_token"`.

 # Group Cars